01 of 14

 Trim the Coat

-When your dog's body and head are the correct shape, and the long fur coat or correct markings are felted in place, use a pair of sharp scissors to trim away any fibers that are in the wrong place.
+When your dog's body and head are the correct shapes, and the long fur coat or correct markings are felted in place, use a pair of sharp scissors to trim away any fibers that are in the wrong place.
 You can use a toothbrush to gently align the coat fibers before you trim.
 For a dog which has a longer coat, or longer fur on its muzzle, legs, tail or head, trim the coat to length just like you are giving the dog a trim or a haircut.

 Check your dog for bare spots and go back and add fur where necessary.
 If you want parts of the coat to be lighter or darker, blend the appropriate stands of fibers together by drawing them through your fingers and adding thin layers to your dog's coat.